 - As a property owner you will have legal liability for the vegetation, it is against the law to allow this plant to spread from one property to another.

-It can sometimes be difficult to sell a property to potential buyers if there is Japanese Knotweed growing in your property.
+It can sometimes be difficult to sell a property to potential buyers if there is Japanese knotweed growing in your property.
 You must declare this to the buyer on the TA6 form.

-How do I remove Japanese Knotweed
+How do I remove Japanese knotweed

 This type of weed is seen as a domineering plant with tough stems and roots which make it very difficult and expensive to remove.
 However the main concern is the spread of this plant while removing it, which is why it is usually better to allow a professional removal company to do this.
 The downside to this is the cost implications as it can be expensive; you could be looking at costs from a couple of hundred pounds to several thousand pounds (depending on severity and size of area infected).
-Always do your research before agreeing to anything, but be aware that any buyer (and their mortgage lender) will expect to see a professional insurance backed management plan in place to ensure the complete eradication of the weed.
+Always do your research before agreeing to anything and be aware that any buyer (and their mortgage lender) will expect to see a professional insurance backed management plan in place to ensure the complete eradication of the weed.

 If you are looking to remove it yourself, you will need to be swift with the process as it is always best to remove the weed as soon as possible.
 There are several ways in which you can explore removing the weed yourself; this is through herbicide treatment, removal /excavation of the infected areas via tools and machinery or stem injection to kill off the weed.
 Once this plant has been removed ensure that it has been disposed of correctly and that fragments of the roots are no longer present in the soil.